You don’t have a photograph until you can hold it in your hands

 Details with information on hotels will be provided upon registration.
 If you have any questions, don’t hesitate to get in touch with me by email at kwr@rockhooperworkshops.com or call 317-379-7482.

-Space Is Limited To 8 People - Spots Are Filling Fast
+Space Is Limited To 8 People - Five Workshops in 2025

 Recent Blog Posts